Can Automated Feedback Turn Students into Happy Prologians?: Results

-In order to understand the types and frequency of bugs committed by students, we analyzed the submissions in the Bug Fixed label.
-Of those 2495 submissions, we isolated the ones where only one predicate was modified -- this subset represents ``ideal'' unit commits where students fixed a specific incorrect behavior in their program.
-This selection resulted in 767 submissions, of which we manually classified 200 chosen randomly.

-\autoref{tab:bug-types} presents the identified bug types and subtypes found in the 200 selected programs, along with their frequencies and a representative example for each type.
-Note that a single program may contain multiple bugs, and thus the total number of reported bug types exceeds 200.
-The most commonly identified reason for failing submissions was ``Incomplete'' programs, which can happen for two reasons: (1) students implemented their programs incrementally and tested components as they progressed (most often represented by the ``Missing Predicate'' subtype), and (2) students forgot to implement some functionality (most often represented by the ``Missing Clause'' subtype).
-While the first case does not necessarily represent a true bug, it still gives us the relevant insight that students seem to like having many tests in order to evaluate each functionality in isolation.

-Other bug types were more evenly distributed, with no specific bug occurring at an overwhelmingly high frequency.
-Of particular note is the ``Domain Logic Problem'' bug type, which reflects a misunderstanding of the intended functionality for a given predicate.
-Additionally, 13 of the 26 programs categorized as ``Other'' contain at least one predicate that is fundamentally incorrect and requires complete rewriting.

-\subsection{Future directions (RQ4)}
+\subsection{Future directions (RQ3)}

-Our last goal is to better understand what features and improvements to the feedback students would most like to have in the future, while also analyzing what aspects of the course students did not like.
+Our last goal is to better understand which features and improvements to the feedback students would most like to see in the future, while also analyzing which aspects of the course students did not like.
 In the survey, we asked students to rate the 4 types of (not yet implemented) feedback described in Section~\ref{sec:future-feedback} between Not Useful, Somewhat Useful and Useful.
 Figure~\ref{fig:future-feedback-types} shows the students' answers, where at least 75\% of students rated each of the proposed feedback types as Useful.
 These responses hint that these are good goals to work towards.

-To check if any type of feedback had a significant preference over another, we used a Friedman test which rejects the null hypothesis (\(\chi^2(3) = 20.74,\; p = 1.19 \times 10^{-4},\; \hat{W}_{Kendall}=0.05\)).
+To check if any type of feedback had a significant preference over another, we used a Friedman test, which rejects the null hypothesis (\(\chi^2(3) = 20.74,\; p = 1.19 \times 10^{-4},\; \hat{W}_{Kendall}=0.05\)).
 Next, to check which types of feedback students think will be more useful, we used the post-hoc pairwise Durbin-Conover test.
 The right side of Figure~\ref{fig:future-feedback-types} shows the pairs of feedback types that showed statistical significance.
 Students rated ``Showing the differences between generated and expected output'' as significantly more useful than the other 3 types of feedback.